bfortuner/ml-glossary/docs/classification_algos.rst

                         queue.extend(child_nodes)
 ..

-For CART algorithm, when constructing the binary tree, it will try search for the feature and threshold that will yield the largest gain or the least impurity.
+The CART algorithm, when constructing the binary tree, will try searching for the feature and threshold that will yield the largest gain or the least impurity.
 The split criterion is a combination of the child nodes' impurity.
 For the child nodes' impurity, gini coefficient or information gain are adopted in classification.
 For regression problem, mean-square-error or mean-absolute-error are used.
 Example codes are showed below.
 For more details about the formulas, please refer to `Mathematical formulation for decision tree in scikit-learn documentation <https://scikit-learn.org/stable/modules/tree.html#mathematical-formulation>`__

 .. code-block:: python